 First King – Sir Ugyen Wangchuck (Reign : 1907 to 1926)

 During the years leading up to his monarchy, he developed close relations with the British by assisting with negotiations between Britain and Tibet.
-To show their respect for him, the British knighted Gongsa Ugyen Wangchuck in 1904 and gave him the title of Knight Commander of the Indian Empire.
-He was more often known as Sir Ugyen Wangchuck following the bestow of the title and continued to receive honours from both the British and Indian governments as evidence
+To show their respect for him, the British gave Gongsa Ugyen Wangchuck the title of Knight Commander of the Indian Empire in 1904.
+Following that, he was often known as Sir Ugyen Wangchuck and received many honours from both the British and the Indian governments as evidence

-In the year 1907, Ugyen Wangchuck was elected to be the hereditary monarch of Bhutan, giving rise to Bhutan’s first King, and ending the dual system government.
-Ugyen Wangchuck was crowned on December 17, 1907 with the title Druk Gyalpo (Dragon King).
+In 1907, Ugyen Wangchuck was elected to be the hereditary monarch of Bhutan, giving rise to Bhutan’s first-ever King, and ending the dual system government.
+Ugyen Wangchuck was crowned on December 17, 1907, with the title Druk Gyalpo (Dragon King).

-Sir Ugyen Wangchuck passed away in 1926 and was succeeded by his eldest son Jigme Dorji Wangchuck.
+Sir Ugyen Wangchuck passed away in 1926 and was succeeded by his eldest son, Jigme Dorji Wangchuck.

 Second King – Jigme Wangchuck (Reign : 1926 to 1952)

 The King’s reign saw significant changes as he implemented administrative reforms within the country.
-He put in place a simple hierarchical system where he had absolute power over all matters religious and secular and appointed a head abbot (Je Khenpo) to setup a central religious administrative body.
+He put in place a simple hierarchical system where he had absolute power over all matters religious and secular and appointed a head abbot (Je Khenpo) to set up a central religious administrative body.

 Third King – Jigme Dorji Wangchuck (Reign : 1952 to 1972)

 Bhutan’s isolated journey in the world ended with the third King’s reign.
-He recognized the need to establish international relations for the world to recognize Bhutan as a country and to protect his country’s sovereignty.
+He recognized the need to establish international relations for the world to recognize Bhutan as a country and to protect the country’s sovereignty.
 The King engaged foreign nations in the development of Bhutan and invited European nations to be involved in developmental projects.

-The King was far sighted and learnt from history that centralized power was not the way forward for Bhutan to continue enjoying peace and stability.
-During his reign, he setup a modern judicial system, and the country’s first Council of Ministers.
-The King also established a National Assembly (tshogdu) who had the power to remove the King or his successors with a two third majority, allowing Bhutan to take the first step towards democracy.
+The King was far-sighted and learnt from history that centralized power was not the way forward for Bhutan to continue enjoying peace and stability.
+During his reign, he set up a modern judicial system and the country’s first Council of Ministers.
+The King also established a National Assembly (tshogdu) who had the power to remove the King or his successors with a two-third majority, allowing Bhutan to take the first step towards democracy.

 His reforms and international relations opened the window for Bhutan to the outside world and started a slow but steady journey towards a system of democracy.

-Fourth King – Jigme Sinye Wangchuck (Reign : 1972 to 2006)
+Fourth King – Jigme Singye Wangchuck (Reign : 1972 to 2006)

 The King continued to establish international relations, joining many regional cooperative bodies and making itself heard in the United Nations, cementing the nation’s independent and sovereign status.

-His reign was marked by two milestones which saw Bhutan leap forward in progress.
-The King slowly started the process of decentralizing his power, and in 1998, the role of Prime Minister was created.
-In 2006, the King announced the time had come for a democratic government.
+The King also kickstarted the process of decentralizing his power, and in 1998, the role of Prime Minister was created.
+In 2006, the King announced that the time had come for a democratic government.
 He researched the constitutions of more than 50 nations, seeking comments from the public and consulted with the 20 Dzongkhags (Bhutan’s administrative and judicial districts).

 Fifth King – Jigme Khesar Namgyel Wangchuck (Reign : 2006 to present)

-King Khesar received a foreign education, studying in the United States before graduating from Magdalen College, University of Oxford.
-His father surprised his people when he abdicated his throne two years ahead of plan.
-The nation’s doubt and concerns were quickly allayed in the young King’s first speech where he assured his people he would continue to rule with his father’s policies in mind.
+Even though King Jigme Singye Wangchuck surprised his people when he abdicated his throne two years ahead of plan.
+The nation’s doubt and concerns were quickly allayed during the young King’s first speech where he assured his people he would continue to rule with his father’s policies in mind.

 In 2011, he married Jetsun Pema and the Royal Wedding was Bhutan’s largest media event in history.
-During the ceremony, the King also received the Crown of Druk Gyaltsuen (Queen) and bestowed it on Jetsun Pema, thus proclaiming her formally as the Queen of the Kingdom of Bhutan.
+During the ceremony, the King bestowed the Crown of Druk Gyaltsuen (Queen) on Jetsun Pema, thus proclaiming her formally as the Queen of the Kingdom of Bhutan.
 The youngest queen in the world is often praised for her beauty, intelligence and kind heart.

 The young King, like his father, is popular at home and overseas.
 Together with the Queen, they travel internationally and have raised the profile of Bhutan as a sovereign country.